census-bds/disaster-tool/README.md

 This project visualizes the dominant industries and products in areas affected by Hurricane Ian.
 We aim to provide a reusable pipeline that can be re-applied for other natural disasters.

+### Tableau views

+1. Map: county level map
+   - show affected areas in orange
+   - tooltip has county name, name of industry w/largest share of national estabs, numeric share as percent
+   - action: click on county and go to bar chart 2 for that county
+   - action: click somewhere and go to bar chart 2 for affected area
+   - action: select a group of counties and go to bar chart 2 for selected

+2. Bar chart: share of national establishments within NAICS, top 10
+  - each bar represents a NAICS
+  - height of the bar is the share of establishments in this industry in this geographic area out of all establishments in this industry
+  - bars are ranked in descending order and cut off at 10
+  - action: click on the bar and go to products list

+3. products list (?): top products associated with a given NAICS
+  - based on 2017 EC data on total value, what are the top 3-5 products produced in this NAICS?
+  - should there be a way to show multiple industries?
+Don't want to deal with ranking across industries (e.g. show 3 total products for 2 NAICS, the top product from each plus whichever second ranked is larger).

+4. Imports map
+  - show the ports on a map, colored orange if located in affected county
+  - tooltip gives you name and top import by value and by national share(?)

 ### Setup

 - Clone repo.